 A successful eCommerce marketing plan consists of several components that lead to one common goal: converting visitors into customers.
 Although there are probably hundreds of different ways to go about it, there are certain practices that will send you in the right direction.

 If you don’t have a dedicated team in place, you can always rely on a professional marketing agency to set up and execute the plan for you.
-Either way, you should be familiarized with the necessary actions that will have a measurable impact on your sales.
+Either way, you should be familiar with the necessary actions that will have a measurable impact on your sales.
 To that end, let’s look at how you can build your eCommerce marketing plan.

 Get to Know Your Customers